digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 You should also receive a green Slack notification this time from the kubescape scan job.
 Navigate to the Armo portal link and check if the issues that you fixed recently are gone - there should be none reported.

-A few final checks can be performed as well to verify if the issues were fixed:
+A few final checks can be performed as well on the Kubernetes side to verify if the issues were fixed:

 1. Check if the game-2048 deployment has a read-only (immutable) filesystem by writing the application **index.html** file: